amansahil/Minuz-Trivia/README.md

 Step 5 (Android) : Click the share button and scan the QR code

-Step 6 (iOS) : Login to your expo account and the link should be visible or click on share and email the link
+Step 6 (iOS) : Login to your expo account on your device and the link should be visible or click on share and email the link